 - The sharp reduction of a subsidy arrangement in which banks receive so-called “dividends” (totaling more than $1.6 billion last year) from the Federal Reserve.

 In addition to these ideas, which explicitly relate to the financial sector, the Progressive Caucus budget includes broader provisions that would have significant effects on Wall Street.
-Two that stand out are an end to the preferential tax treatment of capital gains and an enforceable $1 million-a-year limit on the tax deductibility of corporate executives’ paychecks.
+Two that stand out are an end to the preferential tax treatment of capital gains (you can learn more about capital gains valuations here) and an enforceable $1 million-a-year limit on the tax deductibility of corporate executives’ paychecks.

 A tax on the very largest banks could, along with other policies, help address the “too big to fail” problem and the unhealthy trend of increased concentration – and reduced competition – in the banking industry.
 A small transaction tax could help nudge the industry away from high-frequency trading and ultra-short-term speculation toward a longer-term investment outlook and practices with a clearer value to the society at large.
 (A new report released today by Public Citizen refutes one of the key arguments used by the financial industry to keep that idea off the table: the claim that ordinary investors would be hurt.)